medo64/AASeq/docs/web/src/index.md

-# Welcome to Tipfeler
+# Welcome to AASeq

-Tipfeler is a multi-protocol simulator intended for functional testing.
+AASeq is a multi-protocol simulator intended for functional testing.